vios-s/tsaftarislab.github.io/_tutorials/dream2021.md

 ## Accompanying Material {#material}

-The contents of this tutorial have been compiled into a [paper](https://arxiv.org/abs/2108.12043).
-It is an initial draft and all feedback is welcome.
-Feel free to send an email to the authors with suggestions.
-We have also created a [github repository](https://github.com/vios-s/disentanglement_tutorial) that summarizes the codebases of important works in the area.
+- The contents of this tutorial have been compiled into a [paper](https://arxiv.org/abs/2108.12043) (initial draft, all feedback is welcome)
+- A [github repository](https://github.com/vios-s/disentanglement_tutorial) summarizes the codebases of several important works in the area

  ```
 @misc{liu2021tutorial,